rudderlabs/query-generator/README.md

 RudderStack is an open-source Segment alternative for collecting, storing and routing customer event data securely to your data warehouse and dozens of other tools.
 Read more about RudderStack [here](https://github.com/rudderlabs/rudder-server).

-The **RudderStack Query Generator** generates SQL queries for you by leveraging your warehouse data populated by [Rudderstack](https://rudderstack.com).
-You can then run these queries on your data warehouse to obtain the data that can be used for further analysis and insight generation.
+## ⚡️ Why We Built This App
+One of the primary aims of collecting the event data is to persist it in a data warehouse with the intent of performing analytics.
+However, this analytics can involve writing technically complex SQL queries - which might pose a challenge for non-technical business users.

+We aim to address this challenge for the RudderStack-specific data by providing a **query generator** tool that accepts user input through an **intuitive interface**.
+It then generates SQL queries by **leveraging your warehouse data** populated by [Rudderstack](https://rudderstack.com) for further analytics.

+✔️ **Note**: As of this writing, the RudderStack warehouse schema is compatible with Segment.
+Hence, this tool can be applied to the downstream data warehouses where the Segment event data has been persisted.

-## ⚡️Key Features
+## ⚡️ Key Features
-✓ No manual coding required, saving your time and effort <br>
-✓ Easy to use interface for generating the queries <br>
+* Easy-to-use interface for generating the queries <br>
-✓ Fully tested for Redshift and Snowflake, but works with all the other data warehouses as well <br>
+* Fully tested for Snowflake; support for Redshift and other data warehouses is under development <br>

-## ⚡️How It Works
+## ⚡️ How It Works

 The RudderStack Query Generator has the following workflow:

 - Pre-populates the list of RudderStack events and their associated properties present in the data warehouse
 - Retrieves the list of events and their properties based on the filtering conditions set by you through the UI
-- Automatically generates the SQL query based on the user-specified filters, which can be run on your data warehouse to obtain the required data
+- Automatically generates the SQL query based on the user-specified filters, which you can run on your data warehouse to obtain the required data

 ## ⚡️ How to Use the RudderStack Query Generator